Cherry Shrimp Molting Problems: How To Deal With Those?

 Preventions Against Molting Problem

 • Refrain from too often and too much water changes.
 Both can bring a serious change in the water parameters, which can stress out the shrimps.
-Normally I follow a weekly water changing schedule when every week I change about 25% water.
+Normally, I follow a weekly water changing schedule when every week I change about 25% of water.

-• Each species of shrimps have their own preferable range of water parameters.
-For cherry shrimps, make sure the water parameters are suitable for them so that they don’t get stressed.
+• Each species of shrimp prefers a different range of water parameters.
+For cherry shrimp, ensure the water parameters are suitable so they don’t get stressed.

-• Make sure the diet contains all the nutrients required for cherry shrimps.
-Shrimps need algae, biofilm, blanched vegetables as well as sa commercial shrimp food for a healthy life.
-If your shrimps are having molting problems, make sure the diet is providing enough nutrients to them.
+• Make sure the diet contains all the nutrients required for cherry shrimp.
+Shrimps need algae, biofilm, blanched vegetables, and commercial shrimp food for a healthy life.
+If your shrimps are having molting problems, ensure the diet provides enough nutrients for them.

 red and yellow cherry shrimp on snail